Blood Pressure Cuff Size Chart: NIBP Cuff Selection Guide (2026)

 2. Position the artery marker.
 Locate the triangular artery marker on the cuff and align it directly over the brachial artery (the inner crease of the elbow).

-3. Wrap snugly.
-The bottom edge of the cuff should sit about 2–3 cm (roughly two finger-widths) above the elbow crease.
-Use the two-finger rule: you should be able to slip two fingertips under the cuff edge — no more, no less.
+3. Wrap snugly — one-finger rule.
+The bottom edge of the cuff should sit about 2–3 cm above the elbow crease.
+You should be able to slip one fingertip under the cuff edge — no more, no less.

 4. Support the arm at heart level.
 The patient's arm should be supported (on a table or pillow) so the cuff is at the level of the right atrium (approximately the 4th intercostal space at the midaxillary line).